• Published April 1, 2024

 2. Sway.

-Influence is about gaining not only compliance, but also the commitment necessary to drive change.
-It is also about mapping out the critical change agents and defining what “buy-in” looks like from each stakeholder that will lead to a successful outcome.
+Influencing others is about gaining not just compliance, but also the commitment necessary to drive change.
+It’s also about mapping out the critical change agents and defining what “buy-in” looks like from each stakeholder that will lead to a successful outcome.
 Effective change leaders identified key stakeholders — including board members, C-suite executives, clients, and others — and communicated their vision of successful change to them.
 Unsuccessful leaders told us they were more likely to avoid certain stakeholders rather than try to influence them.

 3. Learn.

 Finally, successful change leaders never assumed they had all the answers.
 They asked lots of questions and gathered formal and informal feedback.
+After all, great leaders are great learners.
 The input and feedback allowed them to make continual adjustments during the change.
 In the case of unsuccessful changes, leaders didn’t ask as many questions or gather accurate information, which left them without the knowledge they needed to make appropriate adjustments along the way.

-Lastly, leaders should recognize that leading people through complex change is difficult, and all changes, even positive ones, come at a cumulative cost.
-Change can drain employees — and leaders, too.
+Lastly, change leaders should recognize that leading people through complex change is difficult, and that all changes, even positive ones, come at a cumulative cost.
+Simply put, change can drain employees — and leaders, too.

 That’s why successful change leadership also requires resilience.
 Resilience helps people handle change’s inherent pressure, uncertainty, and setbacks.
-Leaders need to build their own reserves in support of their mental and physical health, and can guide others to face change in healthy and sustainable ways by learning and sharing practices to strengthen leadership resilience.
+Leaders need to build their own reserves in support of their mental and physical health, and can guide others to face change in healthy and sustainable ways by learning and sharing practices for resilient leadership.
+In the end, that’s one other thing that change leaders need to be able to stay the course and succeed.

 Ready to Take the Next Step?